-Regular, prompt class attendance is a personal responsibility.
-Each high school student is provided with a copy of the Division of High School Programs attendance policy and is responsible for knowing and abiding by the regulations.
+Regular, prompt class attendance is a student's responsibility and the expectation of the faculty of the High School Academic Program.
+Each high school student is provided with a copy of the High School Academic Program attendance policy and is responsible for knowing and abiding by its rules and procedures.
+A student with excessive unexcused absences in a course, as defined by the attendance policy, may be withdrawn from that course without credit.

-New and currently enrolled high school students who have excessive absences during past terms and/or have failed one or more courses in a previous term may be required to participate in an individualized study plan.
+New and currently enrolled high school students who have excessive absences during past terms and/or who have failed one or more courses in a previous term may be placed on academic probation.
+Failure to meet the expectations of this probation may result in a student's withdrawal from NCSA.

-Total Credits Required for High School Graduation
+Total Credits Required for High School Graduation\

-Total Cicults Required for High School Graduat 1011

 English 4 units

 Social Studies 3 units

 (1 U.S. History)

 (1 Civics/Economics)

 (1 World History)

 Mathematics 3 units

 (Including Algebra I)

 Science 3 units

-(1 Physical Science, 1 Biology, 1 Earth/Environment al)
+(1 Physical Science, 1 Biology, 1 Earth/Environmen tal)

 Health and Physical Education 1 unit

 Electives 6 units

 (Including arts)

 Total 20 units

-^{}Total to be accumulated in grades 9-12
+\Total to be accumulated in grades 9-12